This article is in progress!

-Said so, a power generator it's an absolute must for me to support my home-office when the power goes away.
+Said so, a power generator is an absolute must for me to support my home-office when the power goes away.

 A nice feature for a power generator to have is auto-start: when the power goes away, the power generator will automatically kick-in and supply your loads.

 In my case, I wanted to have a cheap auto-start generator to supply my studio (that is a small Dell R210, a backup tape and a workstation all protected by an UPS), but I've found that these are quite expensive.
 So I've opted for something cheaper: a generator with electric start and some DIY fun to turn it into an auto-start gen :)

 More specifically, I've chosen a Di Marzio GEN-B3E which is a 3kW, electric start gasoline generator which I bought on Amazon for 375 EUR:

 After testing that my UPS likes it and accepts its output, I went forward and started planning the auto-gen mod.
 The first real obstacle is the choke lever: when the engine is cold, it needs a rich mixture to start, and that happens when you manually close the air-intake on the carburetor via the choke lever.

 Unfortunately on my generator (and generally on all the GX200 Honda clone-powered generators I've seen around), the choke lever is extended upwards to make some space for the air filter, and that makes a reliable mechanism to push/pull harder to implement: